AethernetX/BismuthEngine/README.md

 ## Getting started
 **YOU WILL NEED PREMAKE IN ORDER TO BUILD THE SANDBOX AND ENGINE, CMAKELISTS WILL BE MADE SOON**

+You will also need the vulkan SDK installed.

 Note: Unfortunately it is unknown whether the engine can run on Linux and MacOS.
 Testing and modification of the codebase will be required.

 ### Mingw Makefiles